Community remembers murder victim Michael Land at vigil

 Land worked as a landscaper and without him, everyone may not have gathered on the Chambertown baseball field Wednesday– literally.

 “Every year the kids look forward to that,” Stewart said.
-“Not only school supplies, bouncey houses, slides, you know, just all kinds of stuff for the kids.”
+“Not only school supplies.
+Bouncy houses, slides, you know, just all kinds of stuff for the kids.”

 But she said Land’s greatest accomplishment is his son.